AnnaRyb/markdownrepo/README.md

  **__Step 4.
 FIND THE USER__**
  >By clicking on the **View Full Details** button on the right bottom of the Top 10 JavaScript table, you can view such error details as page occurence, error message, stacktrace and an **exact user action that caused the issue**.
+[Details on the JavaScript error analysis can be found here](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/how-to-use-real-user-monitoring/web-applications/source-map-support-for-javascript-error-analysis)